-Although onsen can found throughout all of Japan, some of the best onsen can found in the northern region of Honshu, the main island.
-Akita Prefecture is famous amongst the Japanese for the beautiful woman with snow white skin.
-This may be due to the long harsh winters and number of onsen towns scattered throughout the region.
+Although onsen can be found throughout Japan, some of the best onsens can be found in the northern region of Honshu, the main island.
+Akita Prefecture is famous amongst the Japanese for the beautiful woman with snow-white skin.
+This may be due to the long, harsh winters and the number of onsen towns scattered throughout the region.

 Some of the most famous onsen resorts include Nyuto Onsen, Aki no Miya Onsen, and Oga Onsen.

 Arguably the most famous onsen in Kyushu amongst tourists is Beppu Onsen, but Unzen Onsen is the local favorite.
 Located in Nagasaki, it’s known for the clouds of vapor and smoke engulfing the mountainous scenery surrounding the pools, thus earning its nickname the Hell of Unzen.

 Located outside of Sendai city in Miyagi Prefecture is the mountain-top hot spring retreat, Sakunami Onsen.
 It has stood for over millennia and has seen much history from feudal wars, natural disasters, and rapid industrialization.
 However, it has always remained a vital part of the community as a center of health and restoration.
 It’s one of the few places that has continued the tradition of co-ed bathing.

 One of the unique onsens can be found a few hours away from Tokyo on the volcanic island of Shikine-Jima.
 The iron-rich hot springs of Jinata Onsen are humble rock pools just meters away from the sea, offering bathers stunning views of the rolling waves.

 You must be completely naked to get into a Japanese hot spring bath.
 Any clothing would be considered dirty, so you’re not allowed to wear anything in Japanese hot spring water.